AristurtleDev/monogame-aseprite-docs/docs/quick-start/installation.md

 `Monogame.Aseprite` is distributed via a NuGet package.
 You can download it by adding the NuGet package to your project from within your IDE (e.g. the NuGet Package Manager in Visual Studio).
 Just search for the `MonoGame.Aseprite` package.

-You can also add it using the one of the below command line/terminal commands from within the project directory:
+You can also add it using the one of the following methods:

 <Tabs>
  <TabItem value="net-cli" label="NET CLI">